How Much Are You Really Saving with Chemical Stabilization?

 When site work contractors run into bad soils, they want a solution that’s inexpensive, quick, easy to install, and effective.
-Chemical stabilization using materials like lime, cement, and fly ash is one option, but when you look at all the factors, it may not be the best choice.
+Chemical stabilization of soils using materials like lime, cement, and fly ash is one option, but when you look at all the factors, it may not be the best choice.
 Let’s look at how chemical methods compare to mechanical stabilization with geogrids and discuss a few considerations that will lead you to the most effective solution.

 COST: Does chemical stabilization cost less than mechanical stabilization with geogrid?